 It needs to be acknowledged that most birth parents will find it difficult to accept that they can no longer parent their children and that adoption represents the best outcome.
 The Derby City Adoption Service fully supports the principle in the National Adoption Standards that birth parents and birth families are entitled to services, which recognises the lifelong implications of adoption.
 The child's social worker and adoption social worker have discreet but complementary roles in providing services to birth families.
-The Adoption Service and childcare workers will endeavour to work with birth parents to enable effective plans to be made and implemented for their children and ensure that birth parents views about adoption and contact are fully recorded.
+The childcare workers will endeavour to work with birth parents to enable effective plans to be made and implemented for their children and ensure that birth parents views about adoption and contact are fully recorded.

 - It is the responsibility of the children's and adoption social worker to explain the adoption process and gather the birth parents views about the kind of family they would ideally like for their child.
 The birth parents will also be asked for their views about contact and whether they would like their child placed with siblings.
-The adoption social worker will explain the importance for the child of having a full medical history of not only the birth parents but also the birth family.
-The Adoption Service will be responsible for providing the birth family with information about local and national support groups and helping them to fulfil agreed plans for contact. - Birth parents are entitled to see what is written about them and presented to the adoption panel. - All birth parents will be encouraged to provide information, and contribute, to their child's Life Story Book and Letter for Later Life. - In addition birth parents are offered access to further counselling provided by the Independent Worker for birth families - The Adoption Service will provide birth parents, via the childcare social worker, with an information leaflet explaining the adoption process. - Following the making of an Adoption Order birth parents can access services through the Derby City Post Adoption Service.
+The social worker will explain the importance for the child of having a full medical history of not only the birth parents but also the birth family. - Birth parents are entitled to see what is written about them and to provide information on the report if they so wish which will be presented to the adoption panel. - All birth parents will be encouraged to provide information, and contribute, to their child's Life Story Book and Letter for Later Life. - In addition birth parents are offered access to further counselling provided by the Independent Worker for birth families. - The Adoption Service will provide birth parents, via the childcare social worker, with an information leaflet explaining the adoption process. - Following the making of an Adoption Order birth parents may request an assessment for Post Adoption support.

-g.
-Adoption panels
+g) Adoption panels